MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

 - `@wordpress/editor`:
 - `@wordpress/data`: redux state management, connects with wp-api
   - `withSelect`
+    - nowadays replaced with a simple hook named `useSelect`
     - wraps a component
     - adds the result of _x_ to the component-props
     - _x_ is a redux query using `select`
+  - `withDispatch`
+    - replaced by `useDispatch`
+    - used to update DB data
 - `window.wp`
   - Wordpress creates some components only at runtime.
 For this reason, they cannot simply be imported with `import {x} from "y"`, but are taken directly from `window.wp`
   - `mediaUtils`: Contains MediaUpload